linroger/FinanceCompendium/III. Markets and Institutions/Encyclopedia of Financial Models/Volume III/Probability Theory/Concepts of Probability Theory.md

 As we will later see, all these properties of the power set are features of a  $\sigma$ -algebra (in words: sigma-algebra), often denoted by  $\mathbb{A}$ .

 Now consider an example where the space  $\Omega$  is no longer countable.
 Suppose that we are analyzing the daily logarithmic returns for a common stock or common stock index.
 Theoretically, any real number is a feasible outcome for a particular day's return.
 So, events are characterized by singular values as well as closed or open intervals on the real line.
 For example, we might be interested in the event  $E$  that the S&P 500 stock index return is "at least  $1\%$ ."
 Using the notation introduced earlier, this would be expressed as the half-open interval  $E = [0.01, \infty)$ .
 This event consists of the uncountable union of all outcomes between 0.01 and  $\infty$ .
-Now, as the sets containing all feasible events, we might take, again, the power set of the real numbers, that is,  $2^{\Omega}$  with  $\Omega = (-\infty, \infty) = \mathbb{R}$ .
-But, for theoretical reasons
+Now, as the sets containing all feasible events, we might take, again, the power set of the real numbers, that is, $2^{\Omega}$ with $\Omega = (-\infty, \infty) = \mathbb{R}$.
+But, for theoretical reasons beyond the scope of this entry, that might cause trouble.

 Table 1 The Power Set of the Example Number of Dots of a Dice